Lepton flavor violating top quark FCNC processes at the $\mu$TRISTAN: Collider analysis

 At the $\mu$TRISTAN, substantial beam polarization is anticipated for both $\mu^{+}$ and $e^{-}$ beams~\cite{Hamada:2022mua}.
 Surface muons, originating from $\pi^{+}$ decays, are naturally produced with nearly 100\% polarization due to the $V$–$A$ nature of weak interactions.
 When subjected to a longitudinal magnetic field of $\sim 0.3$ T, and accounting for possible beam emittance effects, a polarization of $P_{\mu^+} \sim \pm 0.80$ is expected.
 In less favorable scenarios, where the longitudinal magnetic field is absent, the polarization may reduce to $P_{\mu^+} \sim \pm 0.25$, which we adopt as the conservative benchmark for our analysis.
 On the electron side, technological developments at SuperKEKB~\cite{Roney:2021pwz} suggest that beam polarizations of $P_{e^-} = \pm 0.70$ are realistically achievable.

 The production cross section in the presence of beam polarizations translates to the following expression:

-where $\overline{P}$ denotes the flipped sign of $P$.
-The scalar and tensor operators couple fields of opposite chiralities, whereas the vector operator couples fields of the same chirality.
+where $\overline{P}$ denotes the flipped sign of $P$. {In addition, $\sigma_{XY}$ denotes the polarized cross section defined as $\sigma_{XY} = \sigma(\mu^{+}_{X}\, e^{-}_{Y} \to t q)$, where $X,Y = L,R$, specify the chiralities of the initial state leptons.} The scalar and tensor operators couple fields of opposite chiralities, whereas the vector operator couples fields of the same chirality.
 This chiral structure directly affects their response to beam polarization and underlies the polarization dependence observed in the signal rates.